 Starbucks Drink Guide: Teavana Hot Teas

-I have worked as a barista for Starbucks for a little over six years now, and I've learned to navigate the menu inside and out.
+I have worked as a barista for Starbucks for a number of years now, and I've learned to navigate the menu inside and out.
 I thoroughly love teaching new baristas and customers the basics and how to customize our drinks, and I've been working on putting my knowledge into guides to reach people outside of my store.
 Welcome to another installment in my series!

 Pumps of Syrup

 Venti (20 oz)

 All of the Teavana teas can be made into Lattes or have syrup added to them.
 The standard presentation of our hot teas is just tea bags and hot water.
 We have many sweetener and milk options in our stores, and we are happy to add syrups to sweeten your teas - though, this does come at an additional charge.

 All of our hot teas are made with 200 degree hot water.
 If you would like to drink your tea right away, be sure to ask your barista to add a little ice to the top of your drink.

 The barista does not allow time for the tea to steep.
 We recommend 1-2 minutes for white and green teas, 2-3 minutes for black teas and 3-6 minutes for herbal teas.